APItools/router.lua/README.md

 end)
 ```

-Once the routes are defined, you can trigger their actions by using `r:execute`:
+Once the routes are defined, you can trigger their actions by using `r:execute`.
+Given the 3 routes above, execute will work like this:

 ``` lua
 r:execute('get',  '/hello')